SuperOfficeDocs/superoffice-docs/docs/en/request/learn/howto/index.md

 # Request management

+Incoming requests can arrive through many channels, and there is more than one way to register and reply to them.
 How request handling progresses will vary from request to request.

+A customer service system is all about providing your customers the answers they are looking for and saving their customer information.
+Whenever you reply to a customer, they will receive an email from you.
+Which is why it is important to [create your email signature][15].

 ## Typical tasks

 * [Take responsibility for requests][1]
-* [Ask another request handler for help.][2]
+* [Ask another request handler for help][2]
 * [Reply to customer][4]
 * [Split requests][5]
 * [Forward messages or multiple requests to external parties][3]
 * [Add requests to the favorites list][6]
 * [Close requests][7]
-* [Add message][8]
 * [Edit message][9]
+* [Set up notifications][16]

 Different companies have different routines for request handling and can use SuperOffice Requests in different ways.
-Below we have set up two scenarios showing some of the available options.
+Below we have set up two real-life scenarios showing some of the available options.
+These scenarios will show you how you can reply efficiently when a customer has submitted a request by email and when a customer calls in with a problem or a question.

+![All requests submitted by email end up in the unassigned queue.
+Here you can pick a new service request to handle -screenshot][img1]

 ## Scenario 1: The customer submits the request by email